MapRPS/cluster-validation/README.md

 Cluster Validation
 ==================

-Before installing MapR it is critically important to validate the hardware and software that MapR will be dependent on.
+Before installing HPE Data Fabric it is critically important to validate the hardware and software that HPE Data Fabric will be dependent on.
 Doing so will verify that items like disks, CPUs and NICs are performing as expected and the benchmark metric logged.
 Doing so will also verify that many of the basic OS configurations and packages are